FFTW Reference

 #include <rfftw.h> void rfftw_destroy_plan(rfftw_plan plan);

-frees the plan plan
+The function rfftw_destroy_plan frees the plan plan and

 releases all the memory associated with it.
 After destruction, a plan